MicroEJ/docs/ApplicationDeveloperGuide/guiSoftwareRobot.rst

 The following document covers:

-* Recording human touch events on the simulator or on the embedded platform
+* Recording human touch events on the simulator or on the device
-* Running recorded events on the simulator or on the embedded platform
+* Running recorded events on the simulator or on the device

 The following document does not cover:

 * The display rendering validation (this can be done using the `Test Automation <https://github.com/MicroEJ/Tool-UITestAutomation>`_ Tool)
 * Integration of the robot into an automatic JUnit test suite

-We will now present the basic architecture and code required to create and to run a robot within a MicroEJ application on the simulator and embedded platform.
+We will now present the basic architecture and code required to create and to run a robot within a MicroEJ application on the simulator and on device.

 In the following sections, we assume the MicroEJ VEE Port has a display interface and a touch controller.